How to make a magic circle?

 Ask HotBot: How many magic tree house books are there?

-Ask HotBot: How to use magic eraser?
+Ask HotBot: How many magic mike movies are there?